goshdarngames/Simon-Says-VR/game_logic/game_state/README.md

 I.e. There is a state object for the main menu, gameplay and game over.

+The pageLoaded function assumes that the first state to load will be located in:

+    window.babylonProject.gameStates.startState

 States have an update() method which should perform a logical step.

 The update method should return the next state.